How Forge Is Built

 Each run creates a directory under runs/ with:

-config.json: Full run configuration (model, hyperparameters, paths)pipeline_log.json: Step-by-step execution log with timingsbenchmark.json: Before/after comparison with significance test
+config.json: Full run configuration (model, hyperparameters, paths)pipeline_log.json: Step-by-step execution log with timingsbenchmark.json: Before/after comparison with significance test- All intermediate JSONL files (raw, quality, deduped, judged, difficulty, train, test)

 The Streamlit dashboard (app.py) reads these directories and renders